 - User session tracking

-Types of Mobile Performance Testing
+Mobile Performance Testing Types

 Load Testing